wangpy/google-play-android-publisher-plugin/README.md

 14. You can now close the page

 #### Assign permissions to the service account
-1. Return to the Google Play developer console page
+1. Return to the Google Play Console page
 2. Click "Done" on the dialog
 3. Note that the service account has been associated with the Google Play publisher account
    If it hasn't, follow these additional steps before continuing: